Can AI Think—or Should It Think?

 In a pre-WWDC 2025 research paper, Apple exposed a fundamental flaw at the core of today’s most celebrated systems—OpenAI’s o1 and o3, DeepSeek R1, Anthropic’s Claude 3.7 Sonnet Thinking, Google’s Gemini Flash Thinking.
 These “large reasoning models” (LRMs) demonstrate stunning collapse when tasked with logic puzzles that increase in complexity.
 As Mashable reported, these so-called “thinking” models fall apart entirely. . .

 This content is only available for American Faith Premium Subscribers.
-For as low as $3.99/mo, you can access all our Premium content, learn more here.
+You can view our Premium content for only $1.00!

 If you are already a Premium subscriber, please log in to view this content.